Environmental DNA: Aquatic sediments

 The sedaDNA was subsequently used to study ancient animal diversity and verified using known fossil records in aquatic sediments.
-The aquatic sediments are deprived of oxygen and are thus protect the DNA from degrading.
+The aquatic sediments are deprived of oxygen and thus protects the DNA from degrading.
 Other than ancient studies, this approach can be used to understand current animal diversity with relatively high sensitivity.
 While typical water samples can have the DNA degrade relatively quickly, the aquatic sediment samples can have useful DNA two months after the species was present.
 One problem with aquatic sediments is that it is unknown where the organism deposited the eDNA as it could have moved in the water column.

 Aquatic (water column)

 Studying eDNA in the water column can indicate the community composition of a body of water.
-Before eDNA, the main ways to study open water diversity was to use fishing and trapping, which requires resources such as funding and skilled labour, whereas eDNA only needs samples of water.
+Before eDNA, the main ways to study open water diversity were to use fishing and trapping, which require resources such as funding and skilled labour, whereas eDNA only needs samples of water.
 This method is effective as pH of the water does not affect the DNA as much as previously thought, and sensitivity can be increased relatively easily.
 Sensitivity is how likely the DNA marker will be present in the sampled water, and can be increased simply by taking more samples, having bigger samples, and increasing PCR. eDNA degrades relatively fast in the water column, which is very beneficial in short term conservation studies such as identifying what species are present.

 Researchers at the Experimental Lakes Area in Ontario, Canada and McGill University have found that eDNA distribution reflects lake stratification.
 As seasons and water temperature change, water density also changes such that it forms distinct layers in small boreal lakes in the summer and winter.
 These layers mix during the spring and fall.
 Fish habitat use correlates to stratification (e.g. a cold-water fish like lake trout will stay in cold water) and so does eDNA distribution, as these researchers found.